Aohzan/ipx800/README.md

 ## Push data from the IPX800

+First, if you want to push data from your IPX800, you have to set a password on `push_password` config parameter.
+Then in your IPX800 PUSH configuration, in the `Identifiant` field, set : `ipx800:mypassword`.

 You can update value of a entity by set a Push command in a IPX800 scenario.
 Usefull to update directly binary_sensor and switch.
 In `URL ON` and `URL_OFF` set `/api/ipx800v4/entity_id/state`: